Till Deaf Do Us Part

 Till Deaf Do Us Part is the tenth studio album by the British rock group Slade.
-It was released on 16 November 1981 and reached No. 68 on the UK charts.
+It was released on 16 November 1981 and reached No. 68 on the UK chart.
 The album was produced by Slade.
 Although not as successful as We'll Bring the House Down earlier in the year, this album sold well.

 The single "Lock Up Your Daughters" was a UK Top 30 hit – the band opening the 24 September edition of Top of the Pops with it – and became a staple at Slade concerts.

 Various re-issues of the album on CD in the 1990s replaced the album's original artwork with a group photo.

 Background

 Slade performing at Sophia Gardens, Cardiff in December 1981, a month after the album's release.

-Following Slade's performance at the Reading festival in 1980, interest in the band was revived and the band were now able to fill concert halls once again.
+Following Slade's performance at the Reading Festival in 1980, interest in the band was revived and the band were now able to fill concert halls once again.
 The band's 1981 album We'll Bring the House Down was also a success, reaching No. 25 in the UK, while the title track entered the UK Top 10.
 During the same year, the band continued their resurgence with the recording of Till Deaf Do Us Part.
 In May 1981, the band released the lead single "Knuckle Sandwich Nancy", however it failed to chart.
 The band had been confident that the up-tempo record was well-suited as a follow-up to "We'll Bring the House Down", but the band's manager Chas Chandler disagreed.
 The single was half-heartedly released on the Cheapskate label, with RCA handling marketing and distribution.

-The band blamed Chandler for the single's failure and decided to manage themselves from then on, ending a twelve-year partnership.
+The band blamed Chandler for the single's failure and decided to manage themselves from then on, ending a 12 year partnership.
 However, this did not stop Chandler from negotiating a major record deal with RCA for them.
 In September, RCA released the second single from the upcoming album, "Lock Up Your Daughters".
 It reached No. 29 in the UK.
 In December, Till Deaf Do Us Part was released as the band's RCA debut and first album of all new material since 1979's Return to Base.
 It reached No. 68 and a few of the album's songs quickly became part of Slade's live set, including "Rock and Roll Preacher" which became the band's new opener.
 In March 1982, "Ruby Red" was released as the third single, reaching No. 51 in the UK, while in April, "Rock and Roll Preacher (Hallelujah I'm on Fire)" was released in Germany, peaking at No. 49.